upper/upper.io/upper-docs/upper.io/v2/content/sqlite/index.md

 ## Installation

-This package uses cgo, so in order to compile and install it you'll also need a C compiler, such as `gcc`:
+This package uses [cgo][4], so in order to compile and install it you'll also need a C compiler, such as `gcc`:

 ```